 In this paper, a constrained decomposition with grids (CDG) is proposed to address the above two aspects for decomposition-based MOEAs.
 In CDG, one objective function is selected to be optimized while all the other objective functions are converted into constraints by setting up both upper and lower bounds.
-In a sense, CDG can be considered as an extension of ε -constraint approach [17], [30].
-If CDG is applied to all the objectives, the volumes of the improvement regions for a solution are appropriately reduced to the narrowed regions, where the same solution can be assigned to at most m subproblems (m is the number of objectives), as shown in Fig. 2d.
+In a sense, CDG can be considered as an extension of $\epsilon$ -constraint approach [17], [30].
+If CDG is applied to all the objectives, the volumes of the improvement regions for a solution are appropriately reduced to the narrowed regions, where the same solution can be assigned to at most m subproblems (m is the number of objectives), as shown in Fig. 2(d).
 This interesting characteristic gives CDG a natural ability for maintaining better diversity for MOEAs.
-In addition, as each objective is equally divided by constraints, unlike the commonly-used decomposition methods (WS, TCH, PBI), CDG is very robust to the shapes of PFs.
-These can be observed in Fig. 1c and Fig. 1d, where the Pareto optimal solutions obtained by CDG are well-distributed on MOPs with concave or convex PFs, and/or disparately scaled objectives.
+In addition, as each objective is equally divided by constraints, unlike the commonly used decomposition methods (WS, TCH, and PBI), CDG is very robust to the shapes of PFs.
+These can be observed in Fig. 1(c) and (d), where the Pareto optimal solutions obtained by CDG are well-distributed on MOPs with concave or convex PFs, and/or disparately scaled objectives.

-Also, another interesting observation in Fig. 1c and Fig. 1d is that the contour lines of different constrained subproblems constitute a grid-coordinate-system.
+Also, another interesting observation in Fig. 1(c) and (d) is that the contour lines of different constrained subproblems constitute a grid-coordinate-system.
 A grid has an inherent property of reflecting the information of neighborhood structures among the solutions [39]: each solution in the grid can be located by grid coordinates and the grid coordinates can help the solutions to locate its neighboring solutions, which is essential for the restricted mating selection in an MOEA.
-More details of constrained decomposition with grids are specified in Section III.
+More details of CDG are specified in Section III.

 The rest of this paper is organized as follows.
-Section II

-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TEVC.2017.2744674, IEEE Transactions on Evolutionary Computation introduces some preliminaries on MOPs and three popular decomposition approaches are also introduced in this section.
-Section III details the proposed constrained decomposition with grids.
+Section II introduces some preliminaries on MOPs and three popular decomposition approaches are also introduced in this section.
+Section III details the proposed CDG.
 Section IV describes the whole framework of CDG-MOEA.
 Section V introduces the benchmark test functions and the performance indicators used in the experimental studies.
-Experiments and discussions are presented in Section VI, where CDG-MOEA is compared with five decompositionbased, one domination-based and one indicator-based MOEAs on a set of well-known benchmark functions and a set of benchmark MOPs with complex PFs.
-In addition, the sensitivity analysis of parameters in CDG-MOEA is conducted in Section VII.
-Finally, Section IX concludes this paper.
+Experiments and discussions are presented in Section VI, where constrained decomposition MOEA with grid (CDG-MOEA) is compared with five decomposition-based, one domination-based, and one indicator-based MOEAs on a set of well-known benchmark functions and a set of benchmark MOPs with complex PFs.
+In addition, the sensitivity analysis of parameters in CDG-MOEA is concludes this paper.